Anarchism is not about smashing up bus stops and assassinating princes. It is not a synonym for violence and disorder.

 Part Two: Anarchism in the Old World

-Tom goes back to the roots of anarchic thinking in ancient China and Greece, and takes us up the 17th century radical sects, the Ranters and the Diggers.
+Tom goes back to the roots of anarchic thinking in ancient China and Greece, and takes us up to the 17th century radical sects, the Ranters and the Diggers.
 10 mins

 Part Three: Anarchism in the Modern World